 4. Days: Refers to the specific day the work day falls on, e.g. apply this specific overtime rate to holidays that fall on a Sunday only.

-5. Time From and Time To: Refers to the specific timing that overtime begins.
+5. Time From and Time To: Refers to the specific time that overtime begins.
 Note: For flexible work timings, check "Start Day", to ensure that all hours are considered from when the employee first checks in.
 Similarly, for unplanned OT, check "End Day", to ensure that all hours whenever an employee checks out.

 6. Pay out additional hours using this multiplier: Apply this rate after the default working hours, otherwise, normal basic rates will apply after Time To*.
 (Default Hours have been previously set under Working Hours).